 Draft-This is the initial state of a programme after its creation.
-At this stage, the programme editor can modify the abstract or title and add new observation requests.
+At this stage, the programme editor can add new observation requests.

-Submitted-GO programmes will be submitted automatically at the time of the deadline.
-For convenience, the PHT2 displays a countdown clock to inform programme editors of the time remaining until the deadline of each AO.
-The programme status will then change to "submitted".
-The status of all Observation Requests that belong to this programme will change to "submitted" if their status was "draft" at the time of submission.
-Observation requests that are in another status will not be affected by the programme submission.
-Programmes in the "submitted" state cannot be edited, nor its associated ORs, until they have been validated by the Project
+Submitted- The programme editor must submit the programme by clicking the 'paper plane' icon.
+This submission stage is mandatory for SOC to consider the programme complete and ready for the observation planning process.
+Programmes in the "submitted" state cannot be edited, nor its associated ORs, until they have been validated by the Project Science Office.

-Science Office.
 This freezing phase is typically shorter than one week, and it is necessary for a consistent and robust validation process.